microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 4. For the **Mechanism**, select **TPM**.

-5. Enter your edge device Endorsement Key and Registration Id
+5. Enter your edge device Endorsement Key and Registration ID.

 6. For the **IoT Hub Device ID**, type **oilwells-edge-001**.